Unfair Dismissal of Social Worker by Oldham Metropolitan Borough Council

 20 August 2015

-Slater and Gordon Lawyer Sarah Evans won an unfair dismissal case for mental health social worker Graham Hennis.
-The judgment is one that every social worker facing disciplinary sanction or dismissal should be aware of.
+Slater and Gordon won an unfair dismissal case for mental health social worker Graham Hennis.
+The judgement is one that every social worker facing disciplinary sanction or dismissal should be aware of.

 After the tragic death of one of his adult service users, Mr Hennis was scapegoated for the death by his employers who dismissed him.
 The adult service user had shown no previous signs of suicidal tendencies.